ZornsLemma/basictool/README.md

 $ cd src
 $ make
 ```
 This will create a basictool executable in the top-level project directory, i.e. the one above src.

-The executable has the ROM images compiled into it, so it can be copied wherever you want to install it and it should just work.
+The executable is self-contained and can be copied to wherever you want to install it.

 If you're not on a Unix-like system you may need to create your own build script or project file for your IDE. src/Makefile may be a good starting point; alternatively there is a simple shell script src/make.sh which will perform a build and it may be easiest for you to translate that into your platform's equivalent of a shell script.
 If you do this, please consider sending me the results so I can add them and make it easier for other people to build on your platform.